-7 Non-diversion of ODA in case of operator (in case of being Statement from the CME and the VPA operator (in Public funding shall confirm that there is no public funding or in the case of public funding, the Annex 1 party will confirm that funding is not a 8 - Technological and performance specifications are given in section A.3 of the VPA-DD for the technologies included in the VPA.
-The project technologies comply with the minimum specification methodologies (as applicable).
-9 VPA Start Date webpage of the CDM PoA and CPAs to be shared with the VVB.
+7 Non-diversion of ODA in case of Public funding operator (in case of being different from the CME) shall confirm that there is no public funding or in the case of public funding, the Annex 1 party will confirm that funding is not a Or In the case that there is public funding, an Annex 1 party will confirm that funding is not a diversion of ODA.
+Document: ODA Declaration 8 Specification of the technology such as the level and type of service, as well as performance specification; COOKSTOVAS THAPADV Technological and performance specifications are given in section A.3 of the VPA-DD for the technologies included in the VPA.
+The project technologies comply with the minimum specification requirements prescribed replace kerosene lamps in baseline in the applied methodologies (as applicable).
+9 VPA Start Date - webpage of the CDM PoA and CPAs to be shared with the VVB.
 10 VPA Crediting Period 15 years in line with the Community Service Activity Requirements.
 The maximum crediting period includes the time that a project or CPA has been issued emission reductions under CDM.
-Services Activity requirements is 15 years from start date i.e. 25/08/2018 to 24/08/2033.
-11 Approval of CPA by CME • • A letter by CME giving approval for the VPA to be included into its registered PoA.
+ServicesActivityrequirements is 15 yearsfrom start date i.e.25/01/2019to24/01/2034.
+11 Approval of CPA by CME A letter by CME giving approval for the VPA to be included into its registered PoA.
 12 Target groups of the programme domestic end users Sale invoices and agreements between the end user/community head and the CME.
-13 Additionality of VPAs demonstrated in accordance with the paragraph 1.1.3 of Annex B (Positive List) of Community Services Activity Requirements, version 1.2 "Project · the users of the technology/measure are households or year for Improved Cook Stoves (ICS), Hence, according to paragraph 4.1.9 of the 'Community Services Activity Requirements', the VPA is deemed additional and therefore is not required to prove financial additionality at the time of Design Certification.
+13 Additionality of VPAs demonstrated in accordance with the paragraph 1.1.3 of Annex B (Positive List) of Community Services Activity Requirements, - of isolated units where the users of the technology/measure are households or year for Improved Cook Stoves (ICS), Hence, according to paragraph 4.1.9 of the 'Community Services Activity Requirements', the VPA is deemed additional and therefore is not required to prove financial additionality at the time of Design Certification.
 14 Sampling requirements for the PoA usage survey and sampling requirements/ guidelines of the applied provided to GS VVB.
-15 Application of Methodologies The methodologies that can be applied to a VPA include: - AMS-I.A (version 14) - AMS-III.AR (version 7) - TPDDTEC (version 3.1) - Emission reduction from Safe Drinking Water Supply (version 1.0) following combination of methodologies: AMS-I.A (version 14) and TPDDTEC (version 3.1) The justification for meeting each of the applicability criterion of the applied methodologies for both Improved Cookstoves and Solar Lighting Systems in given
+15 Application of Methodologies The methodologies that can be applied to a VPA include: - AMS-I.A (version 14) - AMS-III.AR (version 7) - TPDDTEC (version 3.1) - Emission reduction from Safe Drinking Water Supply (version 1.0) following combination of methodologies: AMS-I.A (version 14) and TPDDTEC (version 3.1) The justification for meeting each of the applicability criterion of the applied methodologies for both Improved